arduino/docs-content/content/arduino-cloud/01.guides/00.overview/overview.md

 Variables we create will be used in the sketch, and will keep synchronizing as long as the board is connected to the cloud.

-When working with your IoT projects, consider this the "main space" for configurations, as you can access your sketche from here as well.
+When working with your IoT projects, consider this the "main space" for configurations, as you can access your sketches from here as well.

 ***Learn more in the documentation for [Arduino Cloud Things](/arduino-cloud/cloud-interface/things).***